shuaiwang516/ssg-runtime/README.md

 invariants can be compiled correctly.

-## TODO
+## TODOs
-publish jar file so that it can be added by modifying the pom.xml directly.
+Publish jar file so that it can be added by modifying the pom.xml directly.

+Handle invariants
+- comparison between pre and post state

 ## Post Process inv